marg-tools/CoMeT/README.md

 	- API for application mapping and DVFS policies
 - enable with `type=open` in base.cfg

+## Configuration Help for Open Scheduler

+- task arrival times: use the config parameters in `scheduler/open` in `base.cfg`
+- mapping: select logic with `scheduler/open/logic` and configure with additional parameters (`core_mask`, `preferred_core`)
+- DVFS: select logic with `scheduler/open/dvfs/logic` and configure accordingly

 # Simulation Control Package

 - features